RotorHazard/RotorHazard/README.md

 > The [RotorHazard Install Manager](https://github.com/RotorHazard/RH_Install-Manager) can greatly simplify installation.
 Once you have installed the operating system to your SD card, download and run the install manager.

 > [!IMPORTANT]
 > The 'main' branch in the GitHub repository will usually contain the latest development code, which may not be stable.
-To install or upgrade to the latest stable release, please visit the [lastest-release page](https://github.com/RotorHazard/RotorHazard/releases/latest).
+To install or upgrade to the latest stable release, please visit the [latest-release page](https://github.com/RotorHazard/RotorHazard/releases/latest).

 ### Frontend (Event Management) Interface